How To Recycle Scrap Metal

-The same is true for any copper, really.
+- The same is true for any copper, really.
 Because copper is such a high-value target for thieves, if you’ve come into large quantities of copper by reputable means, it’s good to have paperwork demonstrating that, even if it’s just a note from the homeowners that allowed you to collect it.

 - Air conditioner units pose problems, too.
 Air conditioners contain freon refrigerant.
 Scrap yards won’t accept air conditioner units that still contain freon.
-And dumping freon—something all too many people do is a toxic hazard and can garner a fine of thousands of dollars courtesy the EPA.
+And dumping freon—something all too many people do is a toxic hazard and can garner a fine of thousands of dollars courtesy of the EPA.
 As a result, sometimes the best bet is either to subcontract with a licensed HVAC contractor to have them drain the freon or even just sell the unit(s) to them for scrap.

 - Auto parts can likewise create difficulties.
 While some parts (like the catalytic converter, for instance) can be valuable when scrapped, some states are now passing laws requiring you to be an auto professional in order to sell scrap auto parts.
 Be sure to check the regulations in your area.

 Ultimately, it’s up to you to know the regulations in your area.
 Do your homework, and be smart.